-This will allow you and your friends to run as a group.
-You may wish to run in a group to pool campaign expenditure/allowances and campaigners if there are people with similar policies to you.
+This will allow you and others with shared interests to run as a group.
+You may wish to run in a group to pool campaign expenditure/allowances and campaigners.
 The following is a guide on how to fill out the form: